 Even on a small scale, however, the process is inherently dangerous, involving very corrosive acid solutions, and resulting in waste by-products that can be very hazardous to the environment if not properly disposed of. faucets. a small manufacturer in Brooklyn, was recently caught dumping hazardous electroplating waste into the New York sewer system and was fined mega dollars.

 Plating often involves several coats.
 Some metals cannot be plated directly to brass, so an intermediate metal (usually nickel or zinc/nickel alloy) undercoat may be necessary.
 Undercoats are also used in high-quality faucets to even out any small imperfections in the brass before it is given its final finish.
 A highly polished final finish may require two or more undercoats.
 Undercoats can also be used to reduce cost.
 Chrome is imported, and expensive, nickel is domestic, and not expensive, so a nickel undercoat means that less chrome needs to be used to achieve the same quality of finish.

 Physical Vapor Deposition (PVD

-Brass PVD finishes, for example, are not brass, but zirconium or titanium, used to simulate yellow metals such as brass, copper and gold.
-Gold is another metal that can be used, but it's very expensive.
+Brass PVD finishes, for example, are not brass but another metal, usually zirconium or titanium, used to simulate yellow metals such as brass, copper, and gold.
+Gold is another metal that can be used but it's very expensive.
 The only company that we know that uses actual gold in its PVD gold finish is

 To watch a California Faucets PVD machine in action, click here, and prepare for loud noises.